Hello everyone. This is a tricky one and a long read; apologies in advance!

 Dear Kalpana,

-Accept him first, by showing that you are also very much positive about his re-entry to the company.
-Then after sometime try to appoint a deputy for him so that he is monitored directly and indirectly, so that he is tied by a virtual rope.
-So that his play will be limited or he may decide to leave without creating any problem now.
+I suggest that you first accept him, showing that you are positive about his re-entry to the company.
+Then, after some time, consider appointing a deputy for him.
+This way, he can be monitored directly and indirectly, ensuring he is bound by a virtual rope.
+This will limit his actions or he may choose to leave without causing any issues.

 R MOHAN